adomani/Syllabus/.src/TPwL_source.md

 #### Note: `Lean 3` vs `Lean 4`
 Lean 4 is the latest version of Lean.
-Switching from Lean 3 to Lean 4 means rewriting all the code and the supporting information and webpages.
+Switching from Lean 3 to Lean 4 means rewriting all the code, all the supporting information and all the webpages.
 This process is completed for `Mathlib`, however there are still online resources that talk about Lean and mean Lean 3.
 In this module, we will only work with Lean 4.
 <!-- newFile intro.md -->